TREEcg/version-materialize-rdf.js/README.md

  * It searches for a namenode and literal of the configurable versionOf and timestamp properties in iterations
  * It swaps all instances of versionId with the objectId
- * It changeds`dcterms:hasVersionOf` with `dcterms:hasVersion`
+ * It changes`dcterms:hasVersionOf` with `dcterms:hasVersion`
- * If `dcterms:created` was used in the timestampProperty, it will change the predicate to `dcterms:modified`
+ * It keeps the timestamp predicate and literal on the object of the `dcterms:hasVersion` object
  * It puts everything in a graph called `<versionId>`
+ * A triple is added stating that the graph `<versionId>` was `prov:generatedAtTime` the timestamp